wenckerm1lder/Rgstry-roof/README.md

 > Only for development purpose

-There is available feature to update description and README of the tool(s) in Docker Hub and Quay.
+There is available feature to update description and README of the tool(s) in Quay and Docker Hub.

 This requires locally cloned CinCan tools repository - READMEs from there are used.